datastax/cpp-driver/docs/topics/README.md

 ## Installation

-Binary packages can be downloaded from [GitHub](https://github.com/datastax/cpp-driver/releases) or the driver can be [built from source](http://datastax.github.io/cpp-driver/topics/building/).
+Binary packages are [available](http://downloads.datastax.com/cpp-driver/) (CentOS, Ubuntu, and Windows) or the driver can be [built from source](http://datastax.github.io/cpp-driver/topics/building/).

 ## Connecting